backdrop-contrib/views_json/README.txt

       This specifies the name of the top-level object in the JSON object.
 The default is the name of the view base table (nodes, users, etc.)
   2. JSON data format
-      This specifies the format of the JSON output - either simple, plain- vanilla JSON, or the JSON format compatible with the Simile/Exhibit application.
+      This specifies the format of the JSON output - either simple, single simple object with key value properties, plain- vanilla JSON, or the JSON format compatible with the Simile/Exhibit application.

+	  2.1 "Single Simple Object with key value properties" JSON data format It is useful when you want to return a single object just for one row, { title: "Example", status: "published" } instead of {[ ... ]}.

+		  This format available when you set "Items per page" views pager setting, that available on all pager formats except "Display all items".
+		  Also if you try to return more results than one, it will return only first row.

+		  This format ignores such options as: "Root object name" & "Top-level child object".

  The views_xml plugin has the following options:
   1. XML schema: